Posted on behalf of Henness & Haight on Feb 25, 2015 in Workers' Compensation News

 Not every claim filed under this protection is accepted the first time out.
 You should not panic if this is the case.
 You are entitled, under Nevada law, to have a hearing to review the denial and to appeal any decisions with which you do not agree.
 Never be afraid to challenge a denied claim if you have been hurt on the job.
 Hearing officers handle initial reviews of the denial and look at all of the evidence in the case to deliver an impartial decision on whether the denial was valid.
 Appeals are handled by Appeals Officers, who independently review the evidence again and can uphold or reverse the original hearing's decision.

 As with any injury case, it is always a good idea to consult with a workers' compensation attorney in Las Vegas before pursuing your case.
 A qualified attorney is extremely familiar with the details of workers' comp laws and can guide you through your case with sensitivity and expertise.
 Workers that are represented by a qualified lawyer are far more likely to receive an optimal result on their case.
 What is better, most attorneys offer free consultations regarding your case, meaning you have nothing to lose by discussing your options.
-If you have been injured in the workplace, our attorneys are here to give a free consultation and will apply our experience and expertise to getting you the compensation you deserve.
+If you have been injured in the workplace, our leading Las Vegas personal injury attorneys are here to give a free consultation and will apply our experience and expertise to getting you the compensation you deserve.
 Give us a call today!